multiFISH/EASI-FISH/README.md

 ## Additional information #

 ### Visualization #
 Fiji-based [n5-viewer](https://github.com/saalfeldlab/n5-viewer) can be used for large image dataset visualization on local machines.
 The workflow also outputs processed intermediate image data in the stitching (`n5`), registration (`n5`) and segmentation (`tif`) steps.
-For inspection of spot extracted with hAirlocalize, we recommend the python-based multi-dimensional image viewer, [napari] (https://napari.org/).
+For inspection of spot extracted with hAirlocalize, we recommend the python-based multi-dimensional image viewer, [napari](https://napari.org/).
 An example [notebook]() is provided.

 ### Post processing
 Code used for [Post processing](https://github.com/multiFISH/EASI-FISH/tree/master/post_processing), such as assign spots, cell morphological measurements, dense spot analysis, FISH signal intensity measurements, lipofuscin subtraction are included in this repository.